-Updated 17/10/20 – 18,758 cases of coronavirus (COVID-19) have been confirmed in Kuala Lumpur City and surrounding areas including 176 deaths.
-Malaysia has further extended the recovery movement control order (RMCO) to December 31, 2020, while the ban on international tourists will remain in place, as Covid-19 cases across the globe continue to surge.
-As physical distancing restrictions, students returning to school, restaurants reopening nation-wide and workplaces preparing to welcome back employees.
-The City’s attractions and museums are open and all professional sporting events have already closed or cancelled.
-Businesses have been started reopening include grocers, healthcare providers, pharmacies, convenience stores, banks and transportation providers.
+Updated 23/02/21 – 288,229 cases of coronavirus (COVID-19) have been confirmed in Kuala Lumpur City and surrounding areas including 1,076 deaths.
+Malaysia is extended MCO until 4th March in Selangor, Johor, Penang, and Kuala Lumpur to contain the spread of coronavirus infections in the country.
+While the ban on international tourists will remain in place, as Covid-19 cases across the globe continue to surge.
+School and restaurants are closed.
+The City’s attractions and museums are closed and all professional sporting events have already closed or cancelled.
+Businesses that have been closed include grocers, healthcare providers, pharmacies, convenience stores, banks, and transportation providers.
 We will continue to update on this page as we receive the more latest information.

 We recommend visitors to consult local public health authorities for official information.
 Further, we recommend that visitors follow the safety guidelines, including: